 After I went abroad, my passion for my work gradually faded.
 I learned to live my life with a different perspective I had.
 I’m not sure whether or not it’s because I was living abroad.
 I’ll never know.
 After about two years of living like that, I came to the point that I realized I’m now used to live abroad.
 Even when I went to a new city, I felt less of it than I did in the beginning.
 When I looked at my camera, my eyes fell on the neon photos I had taken.
 I tried to take pictures in the cities I visited, but I found myself taking only neon photos.
 I love neon lights, I thought.
-When I went to Hong Kong, for the first time, I made friends who could talk about neon lights.
+When I went to Hong Kong, for the first time in my life, I made friends who understand the aesthetic of neon.
+I felt like we could talk about it all night.
 Apparently, they were holding a neon tour in Hong Kong, and I was able to join in.
 There were so many neon lights around Tsim Sha Tsui that even ordinary tourists were taking pictures.
 There were a lot of neon works in art galleries.
 I’ve always been interested in art, but thanks to my trip, I’ve become even more interested in art.
 I didn’t expect to see neon work in an art gallery, to be honest.
 I thought, “maybe I can give it a shot”.
 For someone like me who had only known commercial neon lighting, this seemed like a new idea.
 Of course, neon is an anachronism in this digital age.
 The following year, I went back to Hong Kong for another visit.
 A famous German documentary crew, Arte, was making the rounds to interview my HK friend cause she hosts a vintage neon tour in HK.
 Somehow I’ve joined them.
 They also interviewed me like a neon bohemian.
 Surely no one had seen as much of the world’s neon lights as I had in Asia, I’d say.
 I reckon it’s not bad.